department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - federal: Do not cap "federal" for generic usage such as "federal agency."
 - Fibromyalgia: Defined as a sickness that causes tiredness, pain in different areas of your body, and sleep, memory, and mood problems
 - final status: Use “in final status” rather than “in a final status” (no need for the article “a”).
+- financial hardship (don't say this!): Instead say, "Having trouble paying for basic needs, like food and housing"

 ### G